X

 Selecting the optimal seating arrangement is fundamental to creating a functional living room with two sofas.
 This requires careful consideration of your room dimensions and primary usage patterns.
 A space primarily used for television viewing demands a different sofa placement than one designed for entertaining guests.
 The arrangement of your sitting room couches should reflect how you actually live in the space.

 Positioning your sitting room couches at a right angle creates an inviting, intimate atmosphere.
-This configuration brings the two sofas into close proximity, facilitating easy conversation and establishing a welcoming environment.
+This configuration brings the two sofas into proximity, facilitating easy conversation and establishing a welcoming environment.
 It's particularly ideal if you enjoy cosy evenings by the fireplace or television with family or a small gathering of friends.

 Examples from our projects: Our senior designer, Benjamin Ibanez, collaborated with interiors expert and frequent partner, Rina Vastu, on this award-winning project.
 The client desired something bold and distinctive for their living room, particularly regarding colour combinations.
 Ben and Rina selected these striking green leather sofas, arranged at a 90-degree angle, complemented by an abstract rug beneath to create visual interest.